 There are many beautiful valleys in the Northern Areas, where people love to spend their holidays due to the pleasant and healthy weather.
 Gilgit-Baltistan, also known as Northern Areas, has diversified cultures, tribes, sects, and peoples.
 There are more than 50 different languages and dialects spoken in the various valleys of the Northern Areas.
-Most of the languages are only spoken by specific people in the limited geographical area of Gilgit-Baltistan.
+Most of the languages in Gilgit Baltistan are only spoken by specific people in the limited geographical area of the Northern Areas.
 Local people treat you with more hospitality and love if someone can speak the local language.
 Here I want to introduce the main languages spoken in Gilgit-Baltistan.

 It belongs to the group of Indo-Aryan language and is spoken by the Shina people.
 The Shina is the major ethnic groups living in the Gilgit-Baltistan and Indus Kohistan areas.
 It is one of the main languages spoken in the Gilgit-Baltistan region.
 More than 1.1 million people Shina language speakers live in Pakistan and India.
 It is a language spoken in the Upper Neelum Valley in Azad Kashmir in Pakistan, Kargil in Ladakh district in Indian-occupied Kashmir.
 It is also spoken in Hunza, Ghizer, Gilgit, Diamer, and Astore in Gilgit-Baltistan.
 It has no proper writing system yet.